- Case Studies

 Monitoring the condition and performance of cable terminations

-Critically, ECG can monitor the condition, integrity, and performance of cable terminations, an aspect needing development in the offshore wind sector.
+Critically, ECG can monitor the condition, integrity, and performance of cable terminations, an aspect needing development in the floating offshore wind sector.
 Cable terminations are well-known for being a serious failure point and so this technology solution will scrutinise this specific key area of an asset, not possible with traditional cable monitoring systems.